 Free-floating stars in the core of galaxy proto-clusters

 Free-floating stars within galaxy clusters are thought to result from gravitational tides and galaxy interactions that rip stars away from their parent galaxies.
 Within the cosmological paradigm of hierarchical structure formation, such interactions accumulate over time which suggests that the amount of intracluster stars should be negligible in young proto-clusters and grow to around a quarter of the stellar mass in the oldest, most mature clusters.
 In contrast to these theoretical expectations, we report on the detection of copious intracluster stars within two proto-clusters at a redshift of 2.
 The distribution of stars in these protoclusters is similarly extended as in nearby mature clusters.
 This suggests that intracluster stars are a generic feature of massive dark matter halos, regardless of when these halos are observed.
-This paper was submitted to MNRAS, you can download the submitted version by clicking here.
+This paper was recently accepted by MNRAS (Werner et al. 2023).

 S-PLUS galaxy clusters and groups catalogue with PzWav

 We used the S-PLUS survey data (Mendes de Oliveira et al. 2019) and the PzWav technique to build a galaxy cluster catalogue (Werner et al. 2022).
 The S-PLUS data take advantage of 12 optical filters, which return precise photometric redshift estimates.
 Using simulations, we show that the photo-z precision influences cluster detections.
 We also used simulations to find the best parameters and check the purity and completeness levels we could reach.
 More information about the catalogue can be found in Werner et al. (2022).
 The catalogue is available on GitHub.